lstebner/glakas/architecture.md

 - build_tent: builds a tent using wood
 - sleep: sleeps for awhile to regain energy
 - wake_up: wake the player up from sleeping
+- log_msg: add a message to the msg_log

 # Cell